 I made some prints of them on metallic paper, and love the feeling of the textures.
-I think I’m going to try having them printed on actual metal.
+I’m going to print them on actual metal next.